jormee/Cards/README.md

 # Cards
-A social network of business
+A social network for business